sahmed19/sahmed19.github.io/_posts/2021-01-17-starting-out-flecs-monogame.markdown

 I ended up settling with Monogame, as coming from Unity I'm most used to C# anyway.
 Monogame (prev.
 XNA) is very battle-tested: several high-profile indie games use it, like [*Celeste*](http://www.celestegame.com/) by [Extremely Ok Games](https://exok.com/games.html), [*Terraria*](https://terraria.org/) by [Re-Logic](https://re-logic.com/) and [*Stardew Valley*](https://www.stardewvalley.net/) by [Eric Barone](https://twitter.com/ConcernedApe).

 *Other choices I researched and did not go with, but you might!*
-- Godot: Although I appreciate how much more it stays 'out of your way' than other engines, it still feels too much for my current wants.
+- **Godot**: Although I appreciate how much more it stays 'out of your way' than other engines, it still feels too much for my current wants.
-- Bevy: Very young, but I am definitely keeping an eye on this one.
+- **Bevy**: Very young, but I am definitely keeping an eye on this one.
-- SDL2/C++: I use C++ all the time at school anyway so wanted to do something else when I'm coding for fun.
+- **SDL2/C++**: I use C++ all the time at school anyway so wanted to do something else when I'm coding for fun.

 ### First date with Monogame, a little nervous
 It seems like a pattern I have for any new engine/framework is... **try to make Cave Story with it**.
 It was the first thing I tried to do with Clickteam Fusion, Unity, and now Monogame.